-The Colombian government may reconsider its ban on medical cannabis flower exports for commercial purposes.
+The Colombian government might reconsider its ban on medical cannabis flower exports for commercial purposes.

 A recent letter by the Superintendency of Industry and Commerce (SIC) – a government agency that promotes fair business practices – to the Ministry of Health recommended the country modify current regulations and allow flower exports.